Unofficial-Extend-Project-Mirror/openfoam-extend-swak4Foam-dev/README.md

 A sourceforge-account is required for reporting

+Please **always** report the FOAM-version you use.
+As `OpenFOAM-dev` is a moving target only bug-reports that add fixes are handled for this.

 ### Things to do before reporting bug

 If you're reporting a bug about the compilation please run `Allwmake`